 Our topics this year include: Parenting issues, such as children or teens with anxiety or ADHD.
 Other topics aimed at adults include mindfulness, Borderline Personality Disorder, couples’ issues and resiliency.

-We are working with the Central Halifax Library to present monthly talks from September to December 2020.
-Tentative dates and topics are:
+We are working with the Central Halifax Library to present monthly talks.
+Due to COVID we are postponing this.
+Tentative topics are: